aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ## **Day 2 Operations**

 Our multi-site L2LS network is working great.
-But, before too long, it will be time to make some changes to our configurations.
+But, before too long, it will be time to change our configurations.
 Lucky for us, that time is today!

 ### **Cleaning Up**

-Before going any further, let's make sure we have a clean repo by committing the changes we've made up to this point.
+Before going any further, let's ensure we have a clean repo by committing the changes we've made up to this point.
 The CLI commands below can accomplish this, but the VS Code Source Control GUI can be used as well.